-Mary Ann Mullin, Ph.D. - is the Director of Behavioral Health and the Director of Training for the Internship Program.
-Dr. Mullin is a licensed psychologist who provides therapy services to children, adolescents, adults, and families, along with supervision to the staff and interns.
+Fatima Watt, Psy.D. - is the interim Director of Behavioral Health Services.
+Dr. Watt is a licensed pediatric psychologist who provides a range of therapeutic services to children and families, including individual and family therapy, psychological and neuropsychological assessment, and consultation to families, schools, and other disciplines.
+She also provides supervision to the staff and interns.
+Her interests include neurodevelopmental disabilities, trauma, and assessment and treatment of young children and medically complex youth.